{/*

 3. Understanding demographics

-This is related to market research, but if you’re looking to sell something, it is important to understand the demographics of the area that you’re looking at selling.
-Things like tastes and preferences differ, age, education level, and socioeconomic factors.
+This is related to market research, but if you’re looking to sell something, it is essential to understand the demographics of the area you’re selling.
+Things like tastes and preferences differ, as do age, education level, and socioeconomic factors.

 There’s not much point in setting up a luxury car yard in a low economic area or a young alternative culture restaurant in a regional area with a large aged population.
 Web scraping can give you all the demographic information of an area that you need to know, and you can even use that information to tailor your messaging.